kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 ##A quick word about editors in FreeBSD

-At this point, I'm generally inclined to `pkg install vim-lite` because I prefer `vim` to `vi`, but you'll want to resist that temptation -- installing `vim-lite` will mess with the default gettext library, and will give you a headache.
-Attempting to install nano will do the same thing.
-Fixing that issue is beyond the scope of this tutorial.
+At this point, I'm generally inclined to `pkg install vim-lite` because I prefer `vim` to `vi`.
+If you want to, then go ahead and install it.
+Or you can install `nano`.

-Luckily, FreeBSD comes it a built in editor called `edit`.
-It's pretty intuitive, so if you don't want to deal with `vi`, I'd recommend that.
+However, if you don't want to install any extra packages, FreeBSD comes it a built in editor called `edit`.
+It's pretty intuitive.

 ##The vars file

 For the most part, you can leave most of this file as is.
-If you go all the way down to the end, you will find the pieces that will need to be changed:
+You can jump down to the "organizational fields" ection (around line 84).
+There you will find the pieces that will need to be changed:

 	:::shell
-	export KEY_COUNTRY="US"
-	export KEY_PROVINCE="IN"
-	export KEY_CITY="Bloomington"
+	set_var EASYRSA_REQ_COUNTRY    "US"
+	set_var EASYRSA_REQ_PROVINCE   "IN"
+	set_var EASYRSA_REQ_CITY       "Bloomington"
-	export KEY_ORG="KirkG dot us"
+	set_var EASYRSA_REQ_ORG        "KirkG dot us"
-	export KEY_EMAIL="me@mydomain.com"
-	export KEY_EMAIL=mail@mydomain.com
-	export KEY_CN=vpn.mydomain.com
-	#export KEY_NAME=changeme
-	export KEY_OU=IT
-	#export PKCS11_MODULE_PATH=changeme
-	export PKCS11_PIN=1234

-The comments right above that part say to not leave any of the fields blank, but it is really not that big of a deal.
-Save your vars.
+	set_var EASYRSA_REQ_EMAIL      "me@mydomain.me"
+	#set_var EASYRSA_REQ_OU         "My Organizational Unit"

+This will not set a default for the OU.
+Feel free to set one if you would like.
+Note that the values for which we want to set defaults need to be uncommented in order for them to have any effect.
+Save the file.

 ##Setting up your certificates

-If you haven't noticed, the default shell for root in FreeBSD is csh.
-In order to perform the next few steps, we'll need some Bourne shell functionality.
-If you really want to install bash, you can, but it is overkill for what you are about to do.
-The following commands are going to use `sh` (the Bourne shell).
-It should also work with `bash`, if that's the kind of person you are.

-Note that the 2nd command has a space between the period (.) and the vars.
-In the classic Bourne shell, this is how you source a file.
-The space is important.
+Execute the following commands to get the certificates set up.

 	:::shell
-    sh
-    . vars
-    ./clean-all
-    ./build-ca
-    ./build-key-server $KEY_CN
-    ./build-dh
+    ./easyrsa.real init-pki
+    ./easyrsa.real build-ca  #This prompts for a password ./easyrsa.real gen-req server nopass
+    ./easyrsa.real sign-req server server #This also prompts for a required password openssl dhparam -out dh2048.pem 2048
     openvpn --genkey --secret keys/ta.key

- After you source vars, you will get a warning about `clean-all` ... don't fret.
-It is perfectly safe.
-When you run `./build-ca`, you should  be able to hit enter to accept all of the defaults.
-The `build-ca` step builds a certificate authority for your VPN to use.

- When you run the `./build-key-server` command, you will pass in the CN value that you defined in vars.
-This keeps things consistent.
-You can continue to press enter for the default until you get to

-    Please enter the following 'extra' attributes
-    to be sent with your certificate request

-It will prompt you for a challenge password and an optional company name.
-We recommend that you leave these blank.
-When you are prompted to sign the certificate, you should say yes.
-When you are asked to commit the new cert, you should once again say yes.

-Building the Diffie-Hellman keys may take a few minutes, depending upon your hardware.
-The `openvpn` command will execute quickly.

-The last step in the key building process is to generate the certs for your client to connect.
-If you are going to have multiple users, you will want to run this command for each client that you plan to have connect.

-	:::shell
-    ./build-key <client-name>

-Your client-name should be something descriptive.
-It is purely for human readability purposes.
-You can press enter for all of the questions that are asked.
-When prompted to sign the certificate and commit the certificate, you should once again say yes.
+    ./easyrsa.real gen-req client nopass
+    ./easyrsa.real sign-req client client #Enter the passphrase to unlock the signing key

+############
+## Update me
+############
+This section needs to walk through all of the steps from above
+############
+## Update me
+############

 ##Protect your keys